tatpongkatanyukul/iExplore/QuantumSimulation/RelativisticQuantumDynamics.md

 $$\left[ \left( - \frac{\partial^2 }{c^2 \partial t^2} + \nabla^2 \right) + \left( \frac{m c}{h} \right)^2 \right] \Psi = 0$$

-This equation has the right relativistic symmetry (which the Schro\:dinger equation does not have), but unfortunately no solutions with real scalar densities $\Psi^ \ast \Psi$ exist.
+This equation has the right relativistic symmetry (which the Schro\"dinger equation does not have), but unfortunately no solutions with real scalar densities $\Psi^ \ast \Psi$ exist.

 Dirac devised an ingeneous way to linearize $E^2 = m^2 c^4 + \mathbf{p}^2 c^2 $.